 Parallel Processing shares out the runs that make up a Trial to two or more processor cores or other machines on your network.
-This allows your Trial or optimization can be executed more quickly.
+This allows your Trial or optimization to be executed more quickly.
 Runs are done in parallel, rather than sequentially.

 What is Parallel Processing?